iosvip8888/ipa-signer-pro-service/README.md

 ![使用圖片介紹](https://introduce.httopp12.xyz/assets/images/%E9%81%8A%E6%88%B2%E7%AE%A1%E7%90%86-%E5%85%A8%E8%83%BD%E7%B0%BD%E6%A8%A1%E5%BC%8F-%E9%80%B2%E9%9A%8E%E9%85%8D%E7%BD%AE.jpg)
 ------------------------------------

-🚀 Professional iOS Signing Service Hosting
+Professional iOS Signing Service Hosting
 One-stop solution  Certificate pre-order mechanism  Enterprise-to-Personal conversion  Multi-language backend  The preferred choice for resellers

 📦 Containerized Hosting for Professional iOS Signing Services Want to build your own signing brand?
 We provide a complete one-stop containerized deployment and maintenance service.
 For resellers and operators, server environment setup and certificate maintenance are often the most painful challenges.
 We offer Docker container deployment and monthly technical support, so you can focus on business growth while leaving the technical headaches to us.
 Demo site: https://abc.httopp12.xyz/

 👀 Solving Traditional Signing Pain Points
-❌ Requires installing signing tools and teaching users complicated steps.
+• 	❌ Requires installing signing tools and teaching users complicated steps.
-❌ Distribution platforms often don’t support direct P12 uploads, preventing users from signing and installing apps easily.
+• 	❌ Distribution platforms often don’t support direct P12 uploads, preventing users from signing and installing apps easily.
-❌ No certificate sharing between users, forcing purchases from certificate vendors who resell the same certificate multiple times.
+• 	❌ No certificate sharing between users, forcing purchases from certificate vendors who resell the same certificate multiple times.

 💎 Why Choose Our Hosting Service?
-🔧 Zero-experience deployment
+🔧 Zero-experience Deployment
 • 	Fast launch: From server initialization to a fully operational signing platform, we handle the entire process.
 • 	Environment isolation: Each client runs in an independent Docker container with a private server.
 Data is fully isolated, secure, and private.
 🛠️ Continuous Technical Updates (Monthly Support)